MadhumithaKannan/auto-online-class/README.md

 # Auto online class

-A python script to automatically open the online class google meet url at the scheduled day and time.
-The day and time is set according to my class timetable.
+In this pandemic situation, my college offers online classes and I tend to lose track of the urls and end up late for my online class.
+So I developed this python script that will automatically open the required subject url at the scheduled time.
+The subject and timings have been set according to my class timetable.

+Dependencies
+* webbrowser
+* schedule